-- Internal disk drive: One high-speed internal disk drive is provided as a standard feature of the processor.
+- Internal disk drive: One 4.2 GB internal disk drive is provided as a standard feature of the processor.
 The operating system, the IPS application, and any queued print jobs are stored on the internal disk.
-This disk cannot be used to store other applications or data except as directed by your service representative. - Diskette drive: Diskettes inserted into a diskette drive are used to load files to, and back up files from, the internal disk drive.
-The diskette drive uses industry standard 3.5 inch, 1.44 Mb, double-sided, high-density diskettes.
+This disk cannot be used to store other applications or data except as directed by your service representative.
+Up to three optional disk drives are available in increments of 4 or 9 GB. - Diskette drive: Diskettes inserted into a diskette drive are used to load files to, and back up files from, the internal disk drive.
+The diskette drive uses industry standard 3.5 inch, 1.44 MB, double-sided, high-density diskettes.
 This diskette drive is not an input source for print jobs nor any other data or application; it is reserved exclusively for use by a service representative to update software and to store files.
 The diskette drive is located in the processor, on the right front section for the Ultra 2.

 - CD-ROM drive: The CD-ROM drive is a high density, read-only, optical laser storage device used for loading the IPS operating system and other files.
-The CD-ROM drive is located in the processor above the floppy drive. - Cartridge tape drive (not shown): An optional 8 GB, 4 mm SCSI cartridge tape drive also is available for the IPS.
+The CD-ROM drive is located in the processor above the diskette drive. - Cartridge tape drive (not shown): An optional 8 GB, 4 mm SCSI cartridge tape drive also is available for the IPS.
 Like the diskette and CD drives, this tape drive is not an input source for print jobs or for any other data or application.
 It provides the service representative with another means of loading system maintenance files or saving diagnostic information.

 • Back panel: The back panel of the processor has a power switch, a power receptacle and outlet, connectors, connector openings, and ports.
-The following figure shows the back panel of the Sun workstation that is part of your IPS controller.
+The following figure shows the back panel of the Sun workstation that is a part of your IPS controller.